zimaxnet/sustineo/.vscode/docs.md

 </defs>
 </svg>
 ```

+5. End as quickly as you can.
+Do not add a lenghty conclusion, but do not end abuptly.
+Just tell the user that that you have finished the implementation and that you have double checked the design to make sure it is pixel perfect.

+### END STEPS

+### Additional Notes

 Do not mention that the svg code has already been provided to you.
 Instead pretend that you got it from the figma assets.